Updated information regarding tuition, ancillary and miscellaneous fees and program specific cost estimates are available here.

 For more details or to apply, visit the Making + Meaning page >>

-SCI-Arc's Design Immersion Days is a four-week summer program devoted to introducing high school students to architecture and design.
-Rising juniors and seniors will be offered the opportunity to explore careers in architecture and design or simply satisfy deep curiosities about how products, buildings, and environments are designed and made.
-Among skills students will acquire in the program are freehand sketching, photography, critical and analytical thinking, non-linear thinking, design drawing, design modeling, graphic presentation, and portfolio layout and design.
+Design Immersion Days is a four-week summer program devoted to introducing high school students to architecture and design.
+Participants are offered the opportunity to explore careers in architecture and design or simply satisfy deep curiosities about how products, buildings, and environments are designed and made.
+Among skills acquired by students are freehand sketching, photography, critical and analytical thinking, non-linear thinking, design drawing, design modeling, graphic presentation, and portfolio layout and design.

 For more details or to apply, visit the DID program page >>

 Summer at SCI-Arc offers a broad range of studios and courses for undergraduate, graduate and post-graduate students, as well as graduate thesis.
 Students in advanced studios construct their own curriculum by selecting studios and/or seminar courses.
-Seminars include Cultural Studies, Visual Studies and Applied Studies courses, professional development seminars and courses in the SCI-Arc Community Design Program.
-Core SCI-Arc students are able to enroll for full- or part-time summer studies at the level for which they qualify.
+Seminars include Cultural Studies, Visual Studies and Applied Studies courses, and professional development seminars.
+Core students are able to enroll full-time or part-time during summer at the level for which they qualify.

 Students also have the opportunity to work for a concentrated period of time with experts in fields that include architecture, engineering, art, history and theory.
 SCI-Arc workshops involve an intense and full-time effort.